19hours/sg-statutes/Acts/Estate Agents Act.md

 “estate agent’s licence” means a licence granted under section 33 and designated as being an estate agent’s licence;

-“Executive Director” means the Executive Director of the Council for the time being appointed under section 13 and any person acting as the Executive Director;
+“Executive Director” means the chief executive of the Council called the Executive Director, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “inspector” means any person appointed under section 45;